TInaJ92/8685IN_Tinhinane-Selenium-HW-2/README.md

     ```

 **Step 3**
-- Once you create your GitHub repo, [click here to add your repo URL](https://drive.google.com/open?id=1yK5JH410iUik8CxsN7uvq44Z-Mmn6mHHHwBWfhOnL8A&authuser=0)
+- Once you create your GitHub repo, [click here to add your repo URL](https://docs.google.com/spreadsheets/d/16Go1zZxJlFxctZJylY4u78fj8nwLOrHj9suf4qIE7h8/edit?usp=sharing)

 **Step 4**
-- Clone this project locally in your IdeaProjects folder
+- Clone this project locally

 **Step 5**
 - Go to ```src/main/resources/config/config.properties``` and provide your email address and password from step 1 as